125 million euros for University Medicine Oldenburg

 in the co-operation hospitals

-Additional expenditure must be compensated for
+Additional costs must be compensated

 History of University Medicine Oldenburg

-This positive vote by the German Council of Science and Humanities on the German-Dutch joint project "European Medical School Oldenburg-Groningen" (EMS) attracted a great deal of attention nationwide, as it enabled the first new School of Medicine to be established in Germany for more than 20 years: the Faculty of Medicine and Health Sciences was founded at the University of Oldenburg in 2012.
+This positive endorsement by the German Council of Science and Humanities of the German-Dutch joint project ‘European Medical School Oldenburg-Groningen’ (EMS) attracted considerable attention across Germany, as it paved the way for the first new medical school to be established in Germany in more than 20 years: In 2012, the School of Medicine and Health Sciences was established at the University of Oldenburg.

 Collaboration with strong partners